-Via Roma is THE shopping street in Turin and one of the greatest in shopping streets in Italy; my wife loves it and my bank account hates it.
+Via Roma is THE shopping street in Turin and one of the greatest shopping streets in Italy; my wife loves it and my bank account hates it.
 All the big names of Italian fashion—and then some—are here.
-There are also some very tempting food stores, though I wouldn’t do your shopping here before.
+Not only fashion is available, but there are also some very tempting food stores.
+Before buying a thing, though, you need to read my wife Maria's Turin shopping guide for all the inside info.

 Carry on up via Roma until you reach the seventeenth-century Piazza San Carlo (Carlo Felice) with its famous rearing horse and the Savoy Duke Filiberto in the saddle.